3. EPIDEMIOLOGY, AETIOLOGY AND PATHOPHYSIOLOGY

 Understanding the psychological components of pain

-Psychological processes of emotions, thought and behaviour involve distributed networks, whose interactions with pain processing are complex, producing inhibition and facilitation of signal processing, appraisal, and response.
-Models that integrate psychological factors involved in maintaining persistent pelvic and urogenital pain with current neurobiological understanding of pain are few, but the quality is high (see Section 3.1.5.1).
+Psychological processes of emotions, thought and behaviour involve distributed networks, whose interactions with pain processing are complex, producing inhibition and facilitation of signal processing, appraisal and response.
+Models that integrate psychological factors involved in maintaining persistent pelvic and urogenital pain with current neurobiological understanding of pain are few, but the quality is high (see Section 3.1.5.a).

-There is no evidence that women with CPPPS without physical findings are primarily presenting a psychological problem [31].
-Anxiety and post-traumatic stress symptoms are common in some women with CPPPS [23,76] and with vulvar pain [77], and may account for substantial variance in health status, treatment use and treatment outcome; for instance, women’s expectations about vulvar pain on penetration predicted pain, sexual function and sexual satisfaction [78].
-Negative investigative findings do not necessarily resolve women’s anxieties about the cause of pain [79,80] and anxiety often focuses on what might be ‘wrong’.
+There is no evidence that females with CPPPS without physical findings are primarily presenting a psychological problem [27].
+Anxiety and post-traumatic stress symptoms are common in some females with CPPPS [20, 72] and with vulvar pain [73].
+This may account for substantial variance in health status, treatment use and treatment outcome; for instance, female expectations about vulvar pain on penetration-predicted pain, sexual function and sexual satisfaction [74].
+Negative investigative findings do not necessarily resolve female anxieties about the cause of pain [75,76] and anxiety often focuses on what might be ‘wrong’.
 Depression may be related to pain in various ways, as described above.
-Until measures are available that are adequately standardised in patients with pain, assessment of anxiety and distress requires questions about the patient’s beliefs about the cause of pain, the hope that diagnosis will validate pain, the struggle with unpredictability, and the implications of pain for everyday life [81,82].
-Reference to the studies of the IMMPACT group [83] is recommended for guidance on outcome measures suitable for pain trials.
+Until adequately standardised measures are available in patients with pain, assessment of anxiety and distress requires questions about the patient’s beliefs about the cause of pain, the hope that diagnosis will validate pain, the struggle with unpredictability, and the implications of pain for everyday life [77, 78].
+Reference to the studies of the IMMPACT group [79] is recommended for guidance on outcome measures suitable for pain trials.

 Referred pain